daberrios9/osticket-prereqs/README.md

 <p>
 </p>
 <p>
-After connecting to the VM, you will have to enable IIS.
+After connecting to the VM, you will have to enable the Internet Information Services (IIS, web server).
 Simply access the control panel then select uninstall a program.
 Off to the left select "Turn Windows features on or off".
-A list will appear then you will enable Internet Information Services.
+A list will appear then you will enable IIS.
 </p>
 <img src="https://i.imgur.com/DgJLOi1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
 </p>
 <p>
-Excellent.
 Now that you have enabled IIS we need to install Web Platform Installer.
 I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
-  That link will provide you with all of the material you need to download to get osTicket up and running.
+  This link will provide you with all of the material you need to download to get osTicket up and running.
 Simply click the link and install the Web Platform Installer
 </p>
 <img src="https://i.imgur.com/3cDqYET.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once you have installed Web Installer Platform open it.
-From inside the application you are going to install MySQL 5.5 Afterwards install x86 version of PHP up until 7.3.
+From inside the application you are going to install MySQL 5.5 and then install x86 version of PHP up until 7.3.
 There are some failed files such as C++ redistributable package as well as PHP 7.3.8 and PHP Manager for IIS those files can be found with the install link.
 </p>
 <img src="https://i.imgur.com/ouuZ0mf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>